 Catheter treatment of narrowings and blockages in the coronary arteries

-Coronary angioplasty is a safe and routine procedure with risk of major complications less than 1% in elective patients.
+Coronary angioplasty is a safe and routine procedure with a risk of major complications less than 1% in elective patients.
 The common mild problems are transitory chest discomfort during the procedure because the balloon briefly blocks off the blood supply to the heart muscle and some bruising at the insertion point in the wrist or groin, partly due to the use of antiplatelet drugs; significant haematoma or pseudoaneurysm requiring surgical repair is uncommon.
 Allergic reaction to the contrast dye is rare with newer agents.
-Mild transitory deterioration of kidney function is common but kidney failure requiring dialysis is very rare.
+Mild transitory deterioration of kidney function is common, but kidney failure requiring dialysis is rare.
 Vascular access complications are less common and less serious when the procedure is performed via the radial artery (the artery in the wrist).
-Sometimes, the angioplasty is not successful in opening up the blockages, especially in case of chronically occluded arteries.
+Sometimes, angioplasty is not successful in opening up the blockages, especially in chronically occluded arteries.

 Major complications are death, stroke, myocardial infarction and aortic dissection.
 A heart attack during angioplasty may require emergency CABG.
-A cardiac surgeon with complete surgical team is on standby during PCI at the Alexandra Hospital to cover this unlikely scenario.
-The risk of complications in PCI is higher in elderly patients, presence of kidney disease and diabetes, women, patients with heart failure and complex coronary artery disease.
+A cardiac surgeon with a complete surgical team is on standby during PCI at the Alexandra Hospital to cover this unlikely scenario.
+The risk of complications in PCI is higher in elderly patients, the presence of kidney disease and diabetes, women, patients with heart failure and complex coronary artery disease.

-During the first 48 hours after your angiogram you should not do anything strenuous to prevent bruising and bleeding.
+During the first 48 hours after your angiogram, you should not do anything strenuous to prevent bruising and bleeding.
 It is normal to feel some discomfort in the wound and a simple painkiller, such as Paracetamol, is usually helpful.